ProzorroUKR/openprocurement.api/docs/source/contracting/econtract/tutorial.rst

 .. http:example:: http/change-buyer-add-signature-doc.http
    :code:

+Buyer confirms the completion of signing process using his token (`buyer_token`):

+.. http:example:: http/change-buyer-add-signatory.http
+   :code:

-If all required signatures are completed, the change will automatically transition to the `active` status:
+If all required signatures are completed and confirmed, the change will automatically transition to the `active` status:

 .. http:example:: http/get-active-change.http
    :code: